weaversa/cryptol-course/labs/CryptoProofs/CryptoProofs.md

 ## Skills You'll Learn

-By the end of this lab, you will be able to describe and demonstrate five powerful classes of proofs that can be applied to a wide variety of cryptographic algorithms.
+By the end of this lab you will be able to describe and demonstrate five powerful classes of proofs that can be applied to a wide variety of cryptographic algorithms.

-You'll also learn
+You'll also gain
-  * basic knowledge of lambda functions,
+  * intermediate knowledge of lambda functions,
-  * advanced knowledge of Cryptol's `:prove` and `:sat`,
+  * intermediate knowledge of Cryptol's `:prove` and `:sat` commands,
   * experience with different provers, and
   * experience with `==>`.